-- A subsequent update (LEP 7.2) was focused on identifying any existing evidence syntheses published since the initial searches conducted on 18 December 2023, as well as single studies that we could identify about transmission involving cattle or other ruminants and transmission risk to livestock workers, given the recent outbreak in the U.S. - This LEP update (7.3) includes an update to the searches for evidence documents using the same scope as the last version (as outlined in the previous point), and the addition of a new jurisdictional scan to provide more detailed insights from other countries and Canadian provinces and territories about the emergence, transmission, and spectrum of the burden of avian influenza A(H5Nx) subtypes.
+- 2023, as well as single studies that we could identify about transmission involving cattle or other ruminants and transmission risk to livestock workers, given the recent outbreak in the U.S. - The previous LEP update (7.3) included searches for evidence documents using the same scope as the last version (as outlined in the previous point), and the addition of a new jurisdictional scan to provide more detailed insights from other countries and Canadian provinces and territories about the emergence, transmission, and spectrum of the burden of avian influenza A(H5Nx) subtypes. - This LEP (7.4) provides an update to the searches and jurisdictional scan since the last version, documenting any new insights from 14 May 2024 to the week of 8 July 2024.